-The impact of the stress scenarios on the bank's impairments earnings liquidity position Capital Adequacy Ratios (CARs) and capital buffers is considered.
+The impact of the stress scenarios on the bank's expected credit losses, earnings, liquidity position, Capital Adequacy Ratios (CARs) and capital buffers is considered.
 The macroeconomic stress testing scenarios include a 1-in-25-year stress event as required by Basel II and other severe liquidity risk and market risk events.